vid277/vidyoot.dev/content/blog/hello-world.md

 ---
-title: "Hello World"
+title: "Hello World!"
 slug: "hello-world"
 date: "2025-06-25"
-summary: "Welcome to my new tech blog!"
+summary: "first ever blog post"
 ---

 This is the very first post on my blog.
-Stay tuned for deep dives into software engineering, AI, and everything in between.
+Stay tuned for my rants, reflections, and perspectives into software engineering, AI, and everything in between.

 Thanks for reading!